-To prepare for a smooth transition to Websense software, start by identifying your clients and organizing them by shared Internet access requirements or restrictions.
+To prepare for a smooth transition to Websense Web Security solutions, start by identifying your clients and organizing them by shared Internet access requirements or restrictions.
 Clients may be:

-• IP addresses or IP address ranges

-These client types are called computers and networks, respectively, in Websense software.

-• Users, groups, or domains (organizational units) in a directory service

-These client types are referred to collectively as directory clients in Websense software.
+- IP addresses or IP address ranges - These client types are called computers and networks, respectively. - Users, groups, or domains and OUs in a directory service These client types are referred to collectively as directory clients.